The selection of the most promising CPAs in term of robustness, carbon reduction, social and economic impact has been done with the following process.

 On this basis, only the first 62 CPAs present quality levels to be eligible.

-The general understanding of the evaluators about the 93 CPAs are as follow:
+The general understanding of the evaluators about the 93 CPAs is as follow:

 - 81 CPAs concern acquisitions of European plants or equipment to be paid at delivery.